jett-crowdis/tireless-tracker/Tireless_Tracker/README.md

 ```
 python analyze_decklists.py --deck_folder {your folder name} --filter {filter} --date {True or False} --window {window size}
 ```
-For example, you can regenerate the analysis used in the article by cloning this repo and using
+For example, you can regenerate the analysis used in the article by cloning this repo, navigating to the repo directory, and using
 ```
 python analyze_decklists.py --deck_folder Article_Example/Personal_Decklists_Updated --filter 20 --date True --window 70
 ```